Federal-Sedinam/MovieApp/README.md

 `VITE_API_KEY` and `VITE_BASE_URL` are set as environment variables in the Netlify site settings, since `.env` isn't committed.

-## Known issues

-- In development only, favorites are cleared on refresh.
-The effect that saves to `localStorage` runs on the initial mount with an empty array, and React StrictMode's double-mounting lets that empty write be read back before the restored state commits.
-Production builds run effects once and are unaffected.

 ## Acknowledgements

 This product uses the TMDB API but is not endorsed or certified by TMDB.